pengsun/CatVSDog/A note on vtkImageReslice.md

 The vtkImageReslice is powerful but sometimes confusing due to its too many options and a mixing up of pysical coordinate and pixel coordinate when specifying the output slice.
 Here we give a recommended (safe) usage when getting an arbitrary 2D slice (controlled by the center and the orientation) from a 3D volume.
-The explanation goes with below code snippet.
+Detailed explanation goes with below code snippet.

 ``` Python
 # Read the volume